 Roofing including roof space The roof is of pitched timber construction overlaid with slates incorporating a flat platform presumably clad with bituminous based roofing felt or similar.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are cast iron.
-Main walls Visually inspected with the aid of binoculars where main waits appropriate.
+Gutters and downpipes are of cast iron.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of traditional solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are replacement timber framed double glazed.
-Access door is timber.
+Windows are timber framed sash and casement style with double glazed panes.
+The flat access door is timber.
 External decorations Visually inspected.
 Cast iron rainwater goods and external timbers are painted.
-Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+Conservatories / porches Not applicable.
+Communal areas Circulation areas visually inspected.
 There is shared access with other flats and stairwell.
 Secure entry system.
-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+Garages and permanent outbuildings Not applicable.
+Outside areas and boundaries Visually inspected.
 The property benefits from communal garden ground to the rear.

 Ceilings Visually inspected from floor level.
-Ceilings are lath and plaster and plasterboard lined. grant and process and process and missing

-Internal walls Visually inspected from floor level internal wans Visually inspected from floor level.
+Ceilings are lath and plaster and plasterboard lined.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are plastered masonry and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal pass doors, skirtings etc., are timber.
+Internal pass doors, skirtings etc are timber.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimmen has a state and financia Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Original fireplaces are sealed.
+The original fireplaces have been sealed.
 Internal decorations Visually inspected.
 Most internal surfaces are painted.
-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+The property is served by a mains electricity supply.